 <a href="#facebook_ads_example">Click here to see an example of how a company uses Facebook ads.</a>

-5. Voila!
-You've got a functioning hyperlink between two pieces of content on the same page.
+And then you're all set — you have a functioning hyperlink between two pieces of content on the same page.
+Simple as that.